A proposed Biden drug policy could widen racial disparities, civil rights groups warn

 "It's not drug kingpins, it's not traffickers, it's people on the street who honestly once they're taken off the street are replaced the next day," Gotsch said.

-The groups outlined their concerns in a letter to congressional leaders Friday.
+The groups, led by the Drug Policy Alliance, outlined their concerns in a letter to congressional leaders Friday.

 The administration's response to the criticism